flux-subsystem-argo/fsa-tutorials/docs/tutorials/terraform.md

 > ⏲️ Estimated time use: *12 minutes*.

-This is a tutorial to show how could we use **Flux Subsystem for Argo** (FSA) to bring the Terraform management feature from **the Flux world** to your **Argo CD** UI.
+This is a tutorial to show how could we use **Flamingo** (which is Flux Subsystem for Argo) to bring the Terraform management feature from **the Flux world** to your **Argo CD** UI.
 In order to do so, we need [Weave GitOps Terraform Controller](https://github.com/weaveworks/tf-controller) to help us reconcile our Terraform resources.

 ## What is Weave GitOps Terraform Controller?